DeepTaster: Adversarial Perturbation-Based Fingerprinting to Identify Proprietary Dataset Use in Deep Neural Networks: Introduction

-Unlike DNN watermarking, DNN fingerprinting is \textit{non-invasive} by design because this approach uses the unique characteristics (i.e., fingerprinting features) of each DNN model without modifying the model itself.
-A verifier can identify a model by examining its fingerprinting features~\cite{lukas2019deep,cao2021ipguard}.
-Generally, a single fingerprinting feature is insufficient to identify a model built through model stealing and adaptive attacks~\cite{chen2021copy}.
-Chen \textit{et al.}~\cite{chen2021copy} recently introduced the state-of-the-art fingerprinting scheme dubbed \deepjudge, which relies on multiple fingerprinting features to protect the copyright of a model.
-However, \deepjudge uses fingerprinting features associated with the model's parameters.
-This indicates that \deepjudge would not be effective in identifying the unauthorised use of the protected model's training dataset when a suspect DNN model is composed of different parameters or a different model architecture is used for the suspect DNN model.
-Additionally, in this paper, we found that \deepjudge is not sufficiently effective in detecting models constructed through \textit{transfer learning}~\cite{Torrey2010transfer}, which is a method of reusing a pre-trained model for another task~\cite{Yan2022Cracking}.
-Our experimental results show that \deepjudge's detection accuracy is significantly degraded for models built through transfer learning.

-The state-of-the-art DNN fingerprinting scheme, \deepjudge~\cite{chen2021copy}, is designed to detect the unauthorized use of a victim's DNN model where a suspect model's architecture is the same as a victim model's.
-Therefore, \deepjudge would fail to detect the case where a victim's data is illegally used to build a suspect model whose architecture is different from the victim's original model architecture.
-To cover such an attack scenario (see Figure~\ref{fig:motivation}), we present a novel DNN fingerprinting scheme dubbed \sysname.
+In contrast, DNN fingerprinting is \textit{non-invasive} by design as it leverages the unique characteristics (i.e., fingerprinting features) of each DNN model without modifying the model itself.
+A verifier can identify the model by examining these fingerprinting features~\cite{lukas2019deep,IPGuard}.
+Generally, a single fingerprinting feature is insufficient to identify a model constructed through model theft and adaptive attacks~\cite{chen2021copy}.
+Chen \textit{et al.}~\cite{chen2021copy} recently introduced \deepjudge, a state-of-the-art fingerprinting scheme that leverages multiple fingerprinting features to protect a model's copyright.
+However, as \deepjudge utilises fingerprinting features tied to the model's parameters, it may struggle to detect unauthorised use of the protected training dataset if a suspect DNN model comprises different parameters or uses a distinct model architecture.
+Moreover, \deepjudge is not sufficiently effective in detecting models constructed through \textit{transfer learning}~\cite{Torrey2010transfer}.
+Our experimental results indicate that \deepjudge's detection accuracy is significantly degraded for models constructed through transfer learning.
+Consequently, \deepjudge may fail to identify instances where a victim's data is illicitly used to construct a suspect model with an architecture that differs from the original model of the victim.
+To tackle such attack scenarios, we propose a novel DNN fingerprinting scheme dubbed \sysname.